Personalised business insurance

 In the early days of starting a business, you're bound to hear various investment terms bandied about and wonder how it all works.
-From seed funding to series A, B and C, it can sound a bit like a conveyer belt that you jump on as a founder, before being automatically shunted along to the different stages.
+From seed funding to Series A, B and C, it can sound a bit like a conveyer belt that, as a founder, you jump on before being automatically shunted along to the different stages.

 Well, it is a little bit like that.
-But in real life, everybody's conveyer belt is slightly different, depending on their individual business and cash requirements.
+But in real life, everybody's conveyer belt is slightly different depending on their individual business and cash requirements.
 It's important to know how each stage works as early as possible, so you can decide when and how your business should source the funds it needs to keep moving forward.

 To give you an idea, here's a typical timeline of the investment stages, when they tend to happen and what they're used for: